 LL.M.
 Application Process

-Our program is designed to help lawyers trained abroad connect with other international lawyers, our world class faculty, and over 23,000 alumni.
-We received an A+ for Student Experience and A for Academics from the International Jurist.
-The LL.M. program also facilitates specialized study in a number of areas, including business law, intellectual property law, and refugee and immigration law.
-While these three specializations draw on Brooklyn Law School's academic strengths, the Law School can also accommodate tailored study plans for those students who wish to specialize in other areas of the law.
+Our program is designed to help lawyers trained abroad connect with other international lawyers, our world class faculty, and more than 24,000 alumni.
+The LL.M. program facilitates specialized study in a number of areas, including business law, intellectual property law, and refugee and immigration law.
+While these three specializations draw on Brooklyn Law School's academic strengths, we can also accommodate tailored study plans for those students who wish to specialize in other areas of the law.

 LL.M. students are very much a part of the Law School’s thriving intellectual and cultural life.
 To facilitate integration into our community, we provide guaranteed housing in Feil Hall to all applicants meeting our housing deadline.
 Feil Hall is a modern, furnished residence hall located just a few blocks from the Law School with over 200 apartments.